-While the training academy has had a very successful first two years, we are continually working to expand Registered Apprenticeship opportunities throughout the Golden Crescent.
-In fact, we recently (September 2020) met with City of Victoria officials to discuss the possibility of a High Demand Job Training (HDJT) Grant to fund RA expansion.
-We are grateful for these TIP Grant funds and their usefulness towards addressing the critical shortage both in our area and statewide with a talent pipeline that is working to meet industry needs (current and future).
+While the training academy has had a very successful first four years, we are continually working to expand Registered Apprenticeship opportunities throughout the Golden Crescent.
+Since the last plan submission, the Board was awarded a \$290,000.00 High Demand Job Training (HDJT) Grant in June of 2021 to further fund RA expansion at MCA.
+In October 2022, we met with City of Victoria officials to discuss the possibility of a second HDJT grant totaling \$300,000.00 and are in the process of submitting that application as well as a third TIP grant at the time of this writing (January 2023).
+We are grateful for these TIP and HDJT grant funds and their usefulness towards addressing the critical shortage both in our area and statewide with a talent pipeline that is working to meet industry needs (current and future).
 While we are all very pleased with the results so far, we look forward to all the possibilities and opportunities available from TWC and other partners, to assist both trainees and employers throughout our region.

-This is but one of many examples of the Board's commitment to accelerating employment and improving efficiencies through shared resources (public and private).
+These are just some of the many examples of the Board's commitment to accelerating employment and improving efficiencies through shared resources (public and private).
 This coordination and leveraging of resources, creates funding opportunities for job training that not only serve the needs of all stakeholders, but addresses the critical labor needs of our regional employers.